2.5. Add player sprite with a texture¶

 working with images.

-Note that one only needs to remember to add the AssetPlugin
+Note that one only needs to remember to add the AssetPlugin: the following

 two lines were copied from helpful error messages.